XDgov/xd.gov/_pages/apply.md

                 <div class="faq">
                     <h3>What qualifications do I need? </h3>
                     <p>
                       Applications are initially reviewed by HR specialists based on expertise listed in your resume.
 For candidates to qualify, your resume should indicate the following
                        experience:
                     </p>
                     <ul>
+                        <li>Education - Bachelor’s Degree in a related field</li>
                         <li>Mastery knowledge at a level to serve as an expert in a specialty area, e.g., artificial intelligence (AI), data science, web application development, design, etc.</li>
                         <li>Comprehensive knowledge of and expertise in user centered design, consumer internet technologies, service delivery, and management approaches, allowing the incumbent to provide sound and authoritative leadership on all issues related to the program. </li>
                         <li>Extensive knowledge and expertise in product delivery, agile development methodologies, and open-source software development. </li>